 - Remove from heat and allow to cool.

-- Use a mason jar with a tight fitting lid and you can store it in the refrigerator for up to a week.
+- Store it in the refrigerator for up to a week.

-A jar of homemade applesauce lasts us a few days because the girls are so excited to eat it.
+A jar of homemade applesauce lasts us a few days because the kids are so excited to eat it.

 Do you have a favorite homemade applesauce recipe?